Murder Meds For Depression & Anxiety* 16/03/2011 Idaho 16 Year Old Kills His Mother

 114 Idaho at 638, 759 P.2d at 929.

-In this case, although the trial court had evidence before it including the opinions of two well-regarded mental health professionals regarding Windom's rehabilitative potential, it was the judge who bore the heavy burden of evaluating whether Windom would actually comply with rehabilitative programming and whether such programming would reduce his risk of future violent behavior to an acceptable level.1 Although Windom and the dissent rely heavily on these opinions, the trial court engaged in a lengthy discussion of other evidence casting doubt that Windom possessed the rehabilitative potential reflected in the opinions advanced by Drs.
-Beaver and Estess.
+In this case, although the trial court had evidence before it including the opinions of two well-regarded mental health professionals regarding Windom's rehabilitative potential, it was the judge who bore the heavy burden of evaluating whether Windom would actually comply with rehabilitative programming and whether such programming would reduce his risk of future violent behavior to an acceptable level.

 The district court's comments reflect that it was not wholly persuaded of the accuracy of their shared diagnosis of schizophrenia, paranoid type.
 The trial court discussed the differing diagnoses of Windom's earlier treating mental health professionals and the "tentative" diagnosis advanced by Dr. Beaver.

 When considering the opinions that Windom's crime was the product of a psychotic break, the trial court considered the differing diagnoses of Windom's earlier treating mental health professionals as well as the evidence that Windom had planned and looked forward to the murder of his mother.
 For months preceding the murder, he had intimidated and bullied her, forcing her to move into the smallest bedroom while he dominated the other spaces in their home.
 He drew in his day planner graphic images of tortured women.
 He told friends and even his brother that he despised his mother and that he wanted her dead.
 Windom was so brazen that even his mother his eventual victim told Windom's father that she feared he might kill her while she slept.
 The trial court cited evidence suggesting that Windom had studied the symptoms of mental illness and believed he could use them as a guise if he was ever in trouble with the law.
 During his interviews with police, he mentioned that he had researched the symptoms of schizophrenia, and when pressed by an officer about whether "another part of Ethan" killed his mother, he laughingly replied that "MPD, multiple personality disorder, don't work."
-Additionally, it appeared that Windom modeled some of his conduct prior to and after the murder in the likeness of the serial-killer protagonist from a movie called American Psycho.
-Based upon the district court's sentencing comments, it is evident that the court did not reject the possibility that Windom believed that he could mimic the brutal murders committed by the American Psycho protagonist and evade punishment by simulating a mental illness.
-The court also noted that Windom's logic, responsiveness, and demeanor during the several interviews in the hours following the murder were suggestive that Windom may not have been actively psychotic.
+Additionally, it appeared that Windom modeled some of his conduct prior to and after the murder in the likeness of the serial-killer protagonist from a movie called

 The trial court further noted that even if Windom did suffer from a treatable mental health condition, both expert opinion and the course of Windom's treatment indicated that the condition of his illness and his treatment regime would require meticulous oversight.
 During incarceration, Windom's medication regime required titration, or monitoring of its efficacy and appropriate adjustment, several times.
 The Court noted evidence in the record that Windom was resistant to recommendations of Dr. Estess and others that he integrate with other juveniles and "go out into the yard and exercise" so that they could evaluate his behavior.
 The district court observed that before the murder, Windom had abused medications prescribed to treat his mental health by adjusting dosages and combining them with other substances.
 Although defense counsel pointed out that Windom had been compliant with his pharmacological regime while incarcerated, the court did not consider this to be a strong indication of his future compliance with the requirements imposed by mental health professionals.
 Rather, the district court pointed out that Windom's compliance was merely the passive receipt of medication by way of injection.

 The task of sentencing is a difficult one.
 When evaluating the defendant's prospects for rehabilitation, trial judges are asked to make a probabilistic determination of a human being's likely future behavior.
 The reality is that a sentencing judge will never possess sufficient information about the defendant's character, life circumstances and past behavior so as to project future behavior with unerring accuracy.
 To the contrary, the factual determination of the defendant's probability of re-offense will always be based upon limited data.
 This extraordinarily difficult task is made more difficult because it is merely one factor to be considered by the sentencing judge and a subordinate consideration at that.
-State v.
-Moore, 78 Idaho 359, 363, 304 P.2d 1101, 1103 (1956) ("Rehabilitation is not the controlling consideration. . . .
-The primary consideration is, and presumptively always will be, the good order and protection of society.").

 Sentencing is less a science than an art.
 Judges face a different uncertainty principle than physicists: they must make a factual finding of the probability of future criminal behavior based upon limited data.
 In so doing, they draw upon their accumulated experience.
 It is precisely because of the difficulty of fashioning an objectively appropriate sentence that this Court has adopted a deferential standard of review of sentencing decisions.
 In this case, Windom essentially asks this Court to re-weigh the evidence presented to the district court and reach a different conclusion as to his prospects for rehabilitation.
 It is evident that the district court did not believe that it was appropriate to abdicate its responsibility to conduct its own assessment of Windom's mental condition based upon the evidence before it and to accept, without reservation, the opinions of two doctors who offered promises of Windom's complete rehabilitation.
 If we were acting as sentencing judges, we may well have done as the dissent suggests, and placed greater weight on the opinions of Dr. Beaver and Estess than did the district court.
 However, our role is not to reweigh the evidence considered by the district court; our role is to determine whether reasonable minds could reach the same conclusion as did the district court.
-Applying this standard, we can find no error in the district court's finding that Windom represented an unreasonable risk of future dangerous behavior.2
+Applying this standard, we can find no error in the district court's finding that Windom represented an unreasonable risk of future dangerous behavior.

 2. In view of the nature of the offense, we can find no error in the district court's conclusion that the nature of the offense warranted a determinate life sentence.

-As discussed in Part III(A) of this opinion, we continue to adhere to our earlier statements that the nature and gravity of the underlying offense may, standing alone, be sufficient to justify a determinate life sentence.
-The language from Eubank adopted by this Court in Jackson, 130 Idaho at 294, 939 P.2d at 1373, makes clear an important point: The considerations of societal retribution and general deterrence are not decided on the basis of the unique characteristics of the offender; rather these considerations are decided upon the characteristics of the offense.3 See Eubank, 114 Idaho at 638, 759 P.2d at 929 ("a judge has complete information only in regard to retribution and deterrence, which are based on the nature of the offense.").
+offense.3 See Eubank, 114 Idaho at 638, 759 P.2d at 929 ("a judge has complete information only in regard to retribution and deterrence, which are based on the nature of the offense.").
 In contrast, considerations of the defendant's prospects for rehabilitation, the correlated consideration of societal protection and specific deterrence are to be determined by the characteristics of the offender.
 In this case, the trial court discussed the brutality of the murder when it considered the egregiousness of the offense.
 Windom viciously beat his sleeping mother in the head with the club that he had fashioned for that purpose, until he no longer could determine whether his hand covered her mouth.
 Responding officers found Judith's face to be unrecognizable.
 Windom then stabbed his mother repeatedly, deliberately attempting to stab her in the heart and the lungs before slitting her throat.
 He then deliberately left a knife in her exposed brain.
 The ferocity of the attack was such that only one of Judith's arms could be exposed for viewing at her funeral.
 The circumstances of this offense are such that we cannot find that the district court erred in its conclusion that Windom's offense was "so brutal and so heinous" as to warrant a fixed life sentence.

 3. Windom has failed to show that the district court abused its discretion by imposing a fixed life sentence.